 Sentinel Monitoring of Salt Marshes in the Wells National Estuarine Research Reserve

-The Wells Reserve, along with four other National Estuarine Research Reserves, is acting as a sentinel site to monitor climate change impacts on salt marsh habitat.
-This project involves creating a long-term ecological monitoring program to determine the effects of sea level rise, saltwater intrusion, warmer temperatures, and coastal storms on salt marshes.
+The Wells National Estuarine Research Reserve (Wells Reserve), along with several other National Estuarine Research Reserves, acts as a sentinel site to monitor climate change impacts.
+The reserve is engaged in several long-term ecological monitoring programs to determine the effects of sea level rise, saltwater intrusion, warmer temperatures, shoreline erosion, and coastal storms on species and habitats.

 Outcomes and Conclusions

-Gregg, R. M. (2010).
+Gregg, R. M. and J. Sheldon.
+(2021).
 Sentinel Monitoring of Salt Marshes in the Wells National Estuarine Research Reserve [Case study on a project of the Wells National Estuarine Research Reserve].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/sentinel-monitoring-salt-marshes-wells...
-(Last updated March 2010)
+(Last updated June 2021)